IEEEBerkeley/hope-www/labs/charger/schematic.rst

 Passives
 --------
+Like we talked about in lecture, many ICs will have accompanying passives associated with that component.
+This will generally be in the **"Application Circuit"** section of the IC datasheet.
+Some datasheets may even include recommended passives (including part numbers) to use.
+To answer the below questions, skim and look through the entire datasheet for the regulator you chose.

-Depending on your answers to the above, you'll need some passive components like resistors, capacitors, and inductors.
+Depending on your answers to the above (mainly the regulator you chose and the USB connection between D+ and D-), you'll need some passive components like resistors, capacitors, and inductors.
 For each component:

 - What value(s) do you need?
 - In what form factor?
 - With what kind of component tolerances?
 - With what kind of component parasitics (like ESR)?

+Once all of these questions have been answered for each passive needed, please add the passives to your BOM.

 Short Circuit Protection
 ------------------------